scalapb/scalapb.github.io/sparksql.md

 In `build.sbt` add a dependency on `sparksql-scalapb`:

 {%highlight scala%}
-libraryDepenencies += "com.trueaccord.scalapb" %% "sparksql-scalapb" % "0.1.8"
+libraryDepenencies += "com.thesamet.scalapb" %% "sparksql-scalapb" % "0.7.0"
 {%endhighlight%}

 The running container contains an old version of Google's Protocol Buffers